ptavaresh/mood_sensity_excercise/README.md

 ### How to use the snippets

 All the snippets for this repository are available in the folder "snippets".
+NOTE: The snippets are just examples that how can be used opencv library, regarding how to solve the excersice the pseudo-code is available in the "mood_sensity" folder.

 Face recognition:
 ```